sw478/multidimensional-sudoku/README.md

     D   .   .
 X   .
 X   X   .
     F   .
 X   .   .   .   .
 X

-As you can see, each column has no more than, or less than, one X.
+As you can see, each column has exactly one X.

 For sudokus, we can model them by seeing that for a board with: